-The ultimate family holiday experiences in New Zealand
+The best things to do with kids and family in New Zealand

-Add these kid-friendly activities to your itinerary to have an action-packed family adventure across New Zealand's North and South Islands.
+Add these kid-friendly activities to your itinerary to have an action-packed family adventure.

 - March 2020

-With geysers and glaciers and hot water beaches(!), New Zealand has so much natural wonder to offer family holidaymakers.
-But there’s also fun stuff to do that is educational.
+With geysers and mud pools and hot water beaches(!), New Zealand has so much natural wonder to offer family holidaymakers.
+Plus, there’s loads of fun educational stuff to do.